CRollins6020/CRollins6020/API-Documentation/prompt-execution.md

 ## 1. Overview

+The Prompt Execution API lets you send text prompts to a language model and receive generated responses.
+It’s designed to integrate AI completions into your products, workflows, or internal systems.
+Whether you're building a chatbot, content generator, or automated QA system, this API gives you the power to scale language-based tasks easily.

 The Prompt Execution API allows you to programmatically execute prompts, retrieve results, and track execution status.
 Ideal for integrating AI-driven completion tasks into your own applications, workflows, or backend systems.

 ---

 ## 2. Authentication

+Authentication is required to access the API securely.
+Each request must include a valid access token in the `Authorization` header.
+These tokens help us verify your identity and ensure your usage is authorized and tracked appropriately.

 This API uses **Bearer Token Authentication**.
 Include the token in the `Authorization` header: